Pertuzumab is used together with other medicines to treat cancer of the breast.

 Your doctor or nurse will administer the injection for you.

 Your doctor will advise you on the treatment timeframe depending on the type and severity of your disease.

 Ensure that you keep all appointments with your doctor so that you do not miss any doses.
 Your doctor also needs to regularly monitor your response to Pertuzumab.

 If you miss an appointment or miss an injection, alert your doctor or nurse.
 A replacement appointment or injection should be given as soon as possible.

-Other side effects may include any of the following: fever, headache, tiredness, weakness, nausea, diarrhoea, vomiting, constipation, hair loss, rash, cough, difficulty sleeping, decreased appetite, muscle or joint pain, and numbness or tingling sensation in the hands and feet.
+Pertuzumab may cause any of the following side effects: fever, headache, tiredness, weakness, nausea, diarrhoea, vomiting, constipation, indigestion, abnormal taste, hair loss, rash, nail problems, dry skin, cough, difficulty sleeping, increased flow of tears, decreased appetite, muscle or joint pain, and numbness or tingling sensation in the hands and feet.